‘A computer would deserve to be called intelligent if it could deceive a human into believing that it was human.’ A. Turing

-- Quantum Information Science @ Sharif University of Technology, Tehran, Iran, QIS@SUT
+♦ QIS@SUT (Quantum Information Science @ Sharif University of Technology), Tehran, Iran

-- International Iran Conferences on Quantum Information, IICQI
+♦ IICQI (International Iran Conferences on Quantum Information)

-- Information Processing and Thermodynamic Entropy: A useful page to be familiar with the relation between “quantum information” and “thermodynamics” as well as the emerging field of Quantum Thermodynamics.
+♦Information Processing and Thermodynamic Entropy: A useful page to get familiar with the relation between quantum information and thermodynamics; hence, the field of Quantum Thermodynamics.

-- The Information Philosopher: The page has provided quite a bit about individuals, either scientists or philosophers, who have discussed “information”.
+♦The Information Philosopher: This page provides you with quite a bit of people, either scientists or philosophers, who have discussed `infromation’.